-Section 6.0 Examination of Applicants
+Section 5.0 Examination of Applicants

-- 6.1 Examination for licensure shall be conducted by the Division, as scheduled by the Director, and offered by the Board at least twice a year according to methods and in each subject fields as it deems most practical and expeditious to test the applicant's qualifications. - 6.2 The Board may require examinations to be written or oral, or both.
+- 5.1 Examination for licensure shall be conducted by the Department, as scheduled by the Director, and offered by the Board at least twice a year according to methods and in each subject fields as it deems most practical and expeditious to test the applicant's qualifications. - 5.2 The Board may require examinations to be written or oral, or both.
 In any written examination, the identity of the applicant shall not be disclosed to the Board until after the examination papers have been graded.
 Written examination papers shall be preserved and available to the Board for at least two (2) years.

-Section 7.0 Endorsement for Licensure
+Section 6.0 Endorsement for Licensure

-7.1 A license as a clinical mental health counselor or marriage and family therapist may be issued, at the discretion of the Board, without examination, to an applicant who is a clinical mental health counselor where the applicant is licensed or certified in another state whose requirements are equivalent to or exceed the requirements established pursuant to the Act.
+A license as a clinical mental health counselor or marriage and family therapist may be issued, at the discretion of the Board, without examination, to an applicant who is a clinical mental health counselor or marriage and family therapist where the applicant is licensed or certified in another state whose requirements are equivalent to or exceed the requirements established pursuant to the Act.

-Section 8.0 Expiration & Renewal of License
+Section 7.0 Expiration and Renewal of License

-- 8.1 Every clinical mental health counselor and marriage and family therapist who desires to continue licensure as a licensed clinical mental health counselor and licensed marriage and family therapist shall present satisfactory evidence to the Board and approved by the Board that the licensed clinical mental health counselor and licensed marriage and family therapist has completed a prescribed course of continuing education in accordance with the requirements of section 10.0 herein. - 8.2 The license of every person licensed under the provisions of the Act shall expire on the first day of July of the next even year following the date of his/her license; provided, however, that no license shall expire prior to July 1, 1998. - 8.3 On or before the first day of May in each even year, commencing in the year 1998, the Administrator shall mail an application for renewal of license to every person to whom a license has been issued or renewed during the current year and every person so licensed who desires to renew his/her license shall file with the Division such renewal application duly executed, which application shall include verification of prescribed continuing education requirements, together with three hundred thirty dollars (\$330.00) on or before the first day of June in each even year.
-Upon receipt of such application and payment of said fee, the accuracy of the application shall be verified and the Administrator of Professional Regulation shall grant a renewal license effective July 1st and expiring twenty-four (24) months thereafter. - Any person who allows his/her license to lapse, by failing to renew it on or before June 1st in each even year, as provided in section 8.3 above, may be reinstated by the Administrator of Professional Regulation on payment of the current renewal fee plus an additional fee of seventy dollars (\$70.00) and verification of prescribed continuing education requirements. - 8.4.1 Any person using the title "clinical mental health counselor" and/or "marriage and family therapist" during the time his/her license has lapsed shall be subject to the penalties provided for violation of the Act. - 8.4.2 Provided, however, that if a person has allowed his/her license to lapse for four (4) years or more, he/she shall be reinstated at the discretion of the Board.
+- 7.1 Every clinical mental health counselor and marriage and family therapist who desires to continue licensure as a licensed clinical mental health counselor or licensed marriage and family therapist shall attest to the Department that the licensed clinical mental health counselor or licensed marriage and family therapist has completed a prescribed course of continuing education in accordance with the requirements of section 10.0 herein. - 7.2 The license of every person licensed under the provisions of the Act shall expire on the first day of July of the next even year following the date of his/her license. - 7.3 On or before the first day of May in each even year, the Department shall mail an application for renewal of license to every person to whom a license has been issued or renewed during the current year and every person so licensed who desires to renew his/her license shall file with the Department such renewal application duly executed, which application shall include verification of prescribed continuing education requirements, together with the fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health on or before the first day of June in each even year.
+Upon receipt of such application and payment of said fee, the accuracy of the application shall be verified and the Department shall grant a renewal license effective July 1st and shall expire twenty-four (24) months thereafter.

+- 7.4 Any person who allows his/her license to lapse, by failing to renew it on or before June 1st in each even year, as provided in section 8.3 above, may be reinstated by the Department on payment of the current renewal fee plus an additional fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health and verification of prescribed continuing education requirements. - 7.4.1 Any person using the title "clinical mental health counselor" and/or "marriage and family therapist" during the time his/her license has lapsed shall be subject to the penalties provided for violation of the Act. - 7.4.2 Provided, however, that if a person has allowed his/her license to lapse for four (4) years or more, he/she shall be reinstated at the discretion of the Board.

-Section 9.0 Transfer to Inactive Lists--Reinstatement
+Section 8.0 Transfer to Inactive Lists--Reinstatement